aiven/devportal/docs/tutorials/kafka-migration.rst

     The external integration setup does **not** test the connectivity between Aiven and the source Apache Kafka cluster.

-    It's worth checking with the team responsible for networking if additional firewall rules need to be setup to allow Mirromaker 2 to access your source Apache Kafka cluster.
+    It's worth checking with the team responsible for networking if additional firewall rules need to be setup to allow MirrorMaker 2 to access your source Apache Kafka cluster.

     Aiven allows you to associate :doc:`static IP addresses </docs/platform/concepts/static-ips>` to all the services, please `contact us <mailto:support@aiven.io>`_ if you need additional help.